front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 };
 ```

+It is also common to register a configuration provider from [an express middleware](/docs/advanced/server/add-http-endpoint.html#Add-a-global-server-middleware) for cases where the corresponding configuration is used in several places in the application.

 ### Override an existing configuration

 If your configuration provider relies on another one, you should use the following method `configService.insertAfter(otherConfigurationProviderName, serviceConfigurationProvider)`.